CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   private flag.
 Refer to the "FW-LLDP (Firmware Link Layer Discovery Protocol)" section in this README for more information.
-- In software-based DCBX mode, you can configure DCB parameters using software LLDP/DCBX agents that interface with the Linux kernel's DCB Netlink API.
+- In software-based DCBX mode, you can configure DCB parameters using software LLDP/DCBX agents that interface with the CQX96 kernel's DCB Netlink API.
 We recommend using OpenLLDP as the DCBX agent when running in software mode.
 For more information, see the OpenLLDP man pages and https://github.com/intel/openlldp.